DP-SPRT: Differentially Private Sequential Probability Ratio Tests: Differentially Private Sequential Probability Ratio Test

+In particular, if the distribution $\mathcal{D}_Y$ is symmetric around zero, we remark that condition \eqref{ass:correction} alone is sufficient, as it implies condition \eqref{ass:correction2}. \end{theorem}

 The main idea is to decompose the error probabilities using a union bound into the error from the standard SPRT (bounded via a change-of-measure argument) and the error from privacy noise (controlled through the correction function).
 The parameter $\gamma$ allocates the total error budget between these two sources.
+The symmetry condition ensures that both tail bounds needed for Type I and Type II error control are satisfied simultaneously.
 See Appendix~\ref{appendix:correctness-proofs} for the full proof.

 \textbf{$\bm{(iii)}$ Sample Complexity.} The following theorem provides a generic upper bound on the expected sample complexity for any noise distribution satisfying appropriate conditions.